-In 2010, Duke wideout Conner Vernon enjoyed a terrific season with 73 receptions for 973 yards and four touchdowns.
-The All-ACC selection paced the conference in receptions per game (6.08) while his 73 catches fell one short of the school single-season record of 74 set by Wes Chesson in 1970.
-In addition, Vernon coupled with Donovan Varner (60 receptions, 736 yards) and Austin Kelly (47 receptions, 486 yards) to form the most prolific pass-catching trio in school history with a combined 180 grabs for 2,195 yards.
+Vernon enjoyed a terrific season in 2010 with 73 receptions for 973 yards and four touchdowns.
+The All-ACC choice paced the conference in receptions per game (6.08) while his 73 catches fell one short of the school single-season record of 74 set by Wes Chesson in 1970.
+In addition, Vernon coupled with Varner (60 receptions, 736 yards) and Austin Kelly (47 receptions, 486 yards) to form the most prolific pass-catching trio in school history with a combined 180 grabs for 2,195 yards.